Poider/scrapperUSAID/Docs and reports/exp.md

-lifemoz mergin with the programs data -> each has its kpis finish mayssoun's work getting geolocation for prod
+lifemoz mergin with the programs data -> each has its kpis finish mayssoun's work getting geolocation for prod add bcg stuff get africa fertilizer links report about trademaps

 >> questionable
 	worldbank from js? faostat too? -> exists if data is big in files swap to streaming data instead of reading it in heap at once

 >>on going

-add bcg stuff
-get africa fertilizer links
-report about trademaps
+contract

 add env for insert

 make version for updating (IN PRODUCTION PHASE)

 >>> TODO
-get africa fertilizer links

-design after she send agri -> she sent design pattern to follow report about trademaps sales products rename? add bcg stuff contract
+design after she send agri -> she sent design pattern to follow

+sales products rename?

 ERROR HANDLIN IN PARSERS IN CASE ITS OUT OF ORDINARY (in the db insertion code) name and structure convention docs